 The model used in our analysis is fully-coupled regional climate model CNRM-RCSM4 (Sevault et al. 2014), consisting of ocean (NEMOMED8 model), atmospheric (ALADIN-Climate model), land (ISBA model) and river (TRIP model) components, mutually coupled with the OASIS3 coupler (Valcke 2013).
 This particular model is taken from the Med-CORDEX pool of models, as known to have lower biases in the NAd compared to other Med-CORDEX models (Dunić et al., 2019), and since it is a coupled atmosphere-ocean model with full set of projected climate scenarios.

 NEMOMED8 ocean model (Regional version of NEMO-V2.3, Madec 2008, Beuvier et al. 2010) has a varying spatial resolution (9-12 km; 9 km in the NAd), with specially designed mesh for the Strait of Gibraltar, to get a realistic transport of the Atlantic water masses to the Mediterranean and vice versa.
 Bathymetry is based on the ETOPO database (5’ x 5’ resolution, Smith and Sandwell 1997).
 The model is using z-type vertical grid with 43 unequally distributed vertical z-cells for the whole Mediterranean, of which 7 are overlying the northern Adriatic.
 Vertical mixing is parametrized using the turbulent kinetic energy scheme (Blanke and Delecluse 1993), with intensified coefficients for vertical diffusion of 10 m2/s for convective adjustments, and of 10-5 m2/s for interior background diffusion.
 Lateral boundary conditions are imposed off the Strait of Gibraltar with Atlantic Ocean characteristics (reanalysis or global ocean simulation), while the Black Sea is introduced as a river source to the model, with discharge rates coming from the TRIP model applied to the Black Sea drainage (the details may be found in Sevault et al., 2014) combined with the Evaporation-Precipitation total on the Black Sea from the ALADIN-Climate model.
-Initial conditions for the historical run are based on the MEDAR/MEDATLAS II reanalysis (MEDAR/MEDATLAS Group 2002).
+Initial conditions for the historical run are based on the MEDAR/MEDATLAS II climatology (MEDAR/MEDATLAS Group 2002).

 Atmospheric component of the model is ALADIN-Climate (Radu et al. 2008) with a horizontal resolution of 50 km.
 For the river component, TRIP-river routing model (Oki and Sud 1998), with a resolution of 0.5o is used (Szczypta et al. 2012).
 Interactions between the soil and the atmosphere is resolved using a land scheme of hydrological parameters with ISBA model (Noilhan and Mahfouf 1996).
 All surface fluxes between atmosphere, ocean and rivers are numerically exchanged with the OASIS3 coupler (Valcke 2013).
 A complete description of CNRM-RCSM4 configuration can be found in Sevault et al. (2014), with an evaluation on the 1980-2012 period.
 The difference with the present paper is in the forcing and the period of the simulation.